Tezumie/LittleJS/README.md

 2. **Full path reference to `tiles.png`:**
    The file path to `tiles.png` has been updated to the full path, to ensure it loads properly when referenced in the code.

+You can find the starter project on AIJS [here](https://aijs.io/editor?user=AIJS&project=little-js-starter).

 ---

 # LittleJS - The Tiny Fast JavaScript Game Engine